-The concepts are best presented at the beginnings of assisting an organization develop or revamp a disaster recovery plan.
+The concepts are best presented at the beginning of assisting an organization to develop or revamp a disaster recovery plan.
 Here are some keep-it-simple suggestions for a boiled down presentation of RPO and RTO:

 Recovery Point Objective (RPO): The maximum period of time allowed in a disaster recovery plan in which data might be lost and unrecoverable.

 Explain that backups can be set at different intervals.
 Set the backup at a once-a-day interval, and a business can lose a whole day’s data.
 Set the interval at 15 minutes, and it can lose only 15 minutes of data.
 Create an active – active high availability virtualized environment and they will rarely encounter an outage providing for true business availability.
 Different RPOs are possible for different types of data.